 The Wisdom Bridge is a symbolic movement

-of knowledge from one generation to
+of knowledge from one

 another.
 It is also a symbolic movement from

-one culture to another.
+culture to another.

 Also, indigenous knowledge and wisdom is not something that is stuck in the past.
 It is not lost; it is living in modern populations.
 It’s just not being utilized in the same way that it was in its indigenous settings.
 There’s a need to recall it from each other.
 The power of storytelling is such that we can recall the past by beginning from where we’re standing.